Topsail Island: Sea turtles

 Sea turtle populations are rapidly decreasing due to the increasing populations of humans and rapid degradation of habitats.
 Recently, efforts have been made to increase these populations by focusing on one main stage of life, the egg site.
 These sites can be found along the coastlines of beaches up into the sand dunes.
 There are four main species that can be found on and around the island which are loggerhead, green, leatherback, and Ridley sea turtles.
 One species specifically that has been the main theme of protection is the Loggerhead Sea Turtle.
 This turtle has been the basis for the stationing of the Sea Turtle Rescue and Rehabilitation Center in Topsail Island, North Carolina.
 Their mission is the protection and watching over of the 26 mile stretch of beach that is Topsail Island.
 They are committed to the overseeing of hatching of the eggs, caring for sick and injured turtles, and protection over the egg site.

 Not only do humans disturb the nesting sites of sea turtles, hurricanes play a large role in this as well.
 Extreme weather will result in the alteration of the nesting site in a negative way by ruining nesting quality through sand erosion.
 This will cause the turtles to not choose an area that may normally be a safe choice.
 Also, a hurricane could drown potential eggs reducing the population of the specific turtle that laid the eggs.
 Occasionally the number of offspring affected will be negligible due to the actual number of eggs being laid at the time of the storm.

 All five species of sea turtles are listed as endangered under the Endangered Species Act and are under joint jurisdiction under the NOAA Fisheries and the U.S. Fish and Wildlife Service.

-Topsail Turtle Project

-This project began only due to the turtles nesting on this island.
-For hundreds of years even before Topsail Island received its name, turtles were laying their eggs on the dunes.
-The mission began as a few volunteers but has blossomed into quite the operation now.
-Founded by Karen Beasley, her dream was reached and included tasks provided by volunteers such as walking the beaches at night staking out the nesting sites and overseeing the hatching of the eggs.
-Only after Karen's death in 1991 did her mother Jean Beasley take over and she still remains at the helm today.